trizin/NFT-Marketplace-on-Avalanche/README.md

 ### Storage variables

-We will need to store a few variables.
+We will need to declare a few variables.

 - `endTime` is the end timestamp of the auction.
 The auction will end if the current timestamp is equal or greater than the `endTime`.
 - `startTime` is the timestamp that marks the start of the auction.